PRONATION VS. SUPINATION

 What Is Pronation and What It Means For Runners

-Are you an overpronator, underpronator, or do you only have a standard foot type that pronates a number that is okay?
+Are you an overpronator or underpronator, or do you only have a standard foot type that pronates an okay number?
 Sadly, there’s no dependable method for the typical runner to discover this.

 Contrary to popular belief, shoe wear isn’t a trusted indicator.
 The best method to determine your foot type/pace (and hence, the kind of shoe you need) is to go to a specialty running shop; and have a shoe pro watch you run.